 Student excursions to art museums, galleries or studios may be scheduled.
 Participation is expected.
 Students must provide a legitimate reason if participation is not possible.

 Students must provide their own storage media.
-Storage media may include a flash drive (thumb drive) or preferably a portable external hard drive.
-It is highly recommended and advantageous (for speed,reliability and storage space) to purchase an external hard drive.
+Storage media may include a flash drive (NOT RECOMMENDED) or preferably a portable external hard drive.
+It is highly recommended and advantageous (for speed, reliability and storage space) to purchase an external hard drive.
 If you purchase an external hard drive, consider purchasing one that is Mac and PC compatible if you use both platforms.
+(Western Digital Passport USB 3.0 1TB = $59 at bhphotovideo.com).
 Storage devices should be purchased by the second week of classes.
 Students must also be aware that there may be a limited number of cameras available for student use.
 Inkjet paper will also be a requirement.
 There are Epson printers in the lab, so Epson papers are suggested, but not a requirement.
 Here are three basic papers that can be found online and in stores: Epson Ultra Premium Presentation Paper, Epson Premium (or Ultra) Luster Photo Paper, Epson Premium Glossy Photo Paper.
 I suggest 25-50 sheets of 8.5”x11” paper.
 Some of these papers are available to purchase by the sheet from the photo lab assistant or the professor if you do not wish to purchase an entire package of paper.

 For a detailed list of acceptable and/or suggested materials please refer to the supplies handout or visit the course supply list on B&H Photo.
 To locate the class list on B&H go to: www.bhphotovideo.com/edu.
 Go to “Find a School’s Supply List”.
 Find and select “Francis Marion University.”
 Click on Introduction to Digital Photography.
 You are responsible for ordering and purchasing your own materials that are not provided by the University.